MartinThoma/MartinThoma.github.io/_posts/2012-12-13-creating-gantt-charts.md

 <h3>Google Drive</h3>
 Gantter also has a Google Drive integration, but it requests these permissions:
-{% caption align="aligncenter" width="470" caption="Google Drive permissions requested by Gantter" url="../images/2012/12/gantter-google-drive-files.png" alt="Google Drive permissions requested by Gantter" title="Google Drive permissions requested by Gantter" height="471" class="size-full wp-image-50241" %}
+{% caption align="aligncenter" width="470" caption="Google Drive permissions requested by Gantter" url="../images/2012/12/gantter-google-drive-files.png" alt="Google Drive permissions requested by Gantter"  height="471" class="size-full wp-image-50241" %}

 I have contacted them today (11.12.2012) and asked why they want these permissions.
 I'll update this post as soon as I get an answer.